 Tethered caching differs from the caching service in macOS Server, which provides more specific control and doesn’t require clients to connect with USB.

-Requirements for tethered caching
+Check requirements for tethered caching

-- An iPhone, iPad, or iPod touch with iOS 10.3 or later.
+- An iPhone, iPad, or iPod touch with iOS 10.3 or later

-If you want to connect multiple iOS devices to your Mac simultaneously, you’ll also need a USB hub.
+To connect multiple iOS devices to your Mac simultaneously, you’ll also need a USB hub.